Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 - Dilated cardiomyopathy is described as a weak heart muscle that leads to an enlarged heart.
 Vets recommend yearly screening starting at two years of age.

-- The blood clotting disorder known as von Willebrand’s disease is also prevalent in the breed.
+- The blood clotting disorder known as von Willebrand’s disease is also common in the breed.

 - According to this study, the Doberman was the most common breed with prostate disease.